giandos200/Zemel-et-al.-2013-Learning-Fair-Representations-/README.md

 !![image](https://user-images.githubusercontent.com/60853532/155762857-10f37c20-ef0e-4ed2-a64c-9dc8a2550d91.png)

 ```
-Next the metrics used by Zemel, et al.
+Next the metrics used by Zemel, et al. on the Test set
 Accuracy: 0.6702218787753681
 Discrimination: 0.03959704798033192
 Consistency: 0.4259762244816738